GENERATION AI

 AI School Assembly Program Overview:

 Students today are the first generation growing up with artificial intelligence as part of everyday life.
-AI can unlock creativity and learning, but it also raises new questions about digital wellness, academic integrity, and critical thinking.
+AI can unlock incredible creativity and deeper learning, but it also raises urgent questions about digital wellness, academic integrity, and very nature of original thinking.

-In this high-energy, interactive assembly, national youth speaker Eddie Cortés helps students navigate the “Age of AI” with clarity and confidence.
+In this high-energy, interactive AI school assembly program, national youth speaker Eddie Cortés help students navigate the “Age of AI” with clarity, confidence, and character.

-Through humor, storytelling, and live demonstrations, Eddie turns complex technology into concrete lessons students can actually use.
-Rather than focusing only on the dangers of AI, the program emphasizes the human strengths that technology can never replace.
+Through humor, storytelling, and live demonstrations, Eddie turns complex technology into concrete, actionable lessons.
+Rather than focusing only on the “dangers” of AI, this presentation emphasizes the uniquely human strengths that technology can never replace.

-Students learn how to think critically about the tools they use, protect their identity online, and develop the judgment and character needed to lead in a technology-driven world.
+Students learn essential AI literacy skills: how to think critically about the tools they use, protect their digital identity online, and avoid harmful behaviors like cyberbullying or deepfake harassment.
+By developing the skill to use AI responsibly, students learn how to lead in a technology-driven world.

 Learning Outcomes AI Literacy and Digital Citizenship: